 - Formulation (e.g., tablet or capsule etc.)

 - The dosage as printed on the label

 - The times of day that the medicine should be given (be careful to spread the medicine out evenly especially if the medicine is an antibiotic unless the GP says otherwise).
 It is also important to record the time and quantity given if an 'as required' (PRN') or variable dose (e.g., one or two) medication (see Guidance 13 for an example of a PRN protocol).

 - Any special information such as giving the medicine before or after food or where the cream should be applied or any support the service user may require

-- When the medicine was first prescribed
+- · When the medicine was first prescribed

 - When a medicine was received and how much

-- How the medicine is taken or used (e.g. via a PEG)
+- Route of administration e.g., oral, topical or via a peg